VariantSync/FeatureTraceRecording/README.md

 - [`src/feature/FeatureTrace.hs`](src/feature/FeatureTrace.hs): Here you can find definitions for feature traces and presence conditions.

-- [`src/tree/grammars/SimpleCXX.hs`](src/tree/grammars/SimpleCXX.hs): Example implementation for a simplified C++ grammar used for the examples in our paper.
-Here you can see the different rules of the grammar as well as the classifiation of terminal symbols (node types) as _mandatory_, _optional_, or _tree-optional_.
+- [`src/tree/grammars/SimpleJava.hs`](src/tree/grammars/SimpleJava.hs): Example implementation for a simplified Java grammar used for the examples in our paper.
+Here you can see the different rules of the grammar as well as the classifiation of terminal symbols (node types) as _mandatory_, _optional_, or _wrappers_.

 - [`app/examples/`](app/examples/): In this directory, the source code for the examples can be found.
 The motivating example from the paper is implemented in [`StackPopAlice.hs`](app/examples/StackPopAlice.hs) and [`StackPopBob.hs`](app/examples/StackPopBob.hs).
-The reproduction of the code change patterns used in our evaluation can be found in [`CodeChangePatterns.hs`](app/examples/CodeChangePatterns.hs).
+The reproduction of the edit patterns used in our evaluation can be found in [`EditPatterns.hs`](app/examples/EditPatterns.hs).

 - [`src/propositions/NullPropositions.hs`](src/propositions/NullPropositions.hs): Operators for the ternary logic with `null`.
 We provide truthtables for the logic in [docs/Truthtable.md](docs/Truthtable.md).